f0nzie/rOpenserver/README.md

   - Batch automation for reading all the Prosper well models residing in your disk, or the network drive

-  - Convert all the well models in Prosper to a reactangular dataset, very much like an Excel spreadsheet, a dataframe, which is a more powerful data structure for performing data analysis
+  - Convert all the well models in Prosper to a rectangular or tidy dataset, very much like an Excel spreadsheet: a dataframe, which is a more powerful data structure for performing data analysis

   - Perform an inventory of all the fluid properties correlations that work in your field